Effective date: 1 January 2002

 Licensing of these individuals is undertaken by the Licensing Enforcement Division of the WA Police.

-Licensees either considering the use of CCTV systems and various security resources, should familiarise themselves with the above legislation, the Western Australian State CCTV Strategy and associated recommendations referred to in the strategy.
-By ensuring that CCTV systems meet the ANZPAA Recommendations for CCTV Systems and complies with the variations under the strategy, the chance of successful prosecution due to good quality CCTV evidence is greatly increased.
+Licensees considering the use of CCTV surveillance systems and various security resources, should familiarise themselves with the above legislation and ensure that CCTV surveillance systems meet the ANZPAA Recommendations for CCTV Systems to increase the likelihood of successful prosecution due to good quality CCTV evidence.

 System installation must be carried out by experienced, qualified and licensed security system installers.
 For guidance on appropriate installation, licensees can contact the Security Agents Institute of Western Australia (Security Agents Institute of Western Australia) on +61 8 9427 0814 or email email@example.com